 |A literal "hands on" approach to teaching airbrush makeup|

 Back to that first phone call, the girl's name was Angela, she was a Cosmetologist and a makeup artist, and had heard about the technique but couldn't find a course that seemed reliable to her.
 I told Angela that I would be happy to teach her, but in order to make it worthwhile for me and not too expensive for her, perhaps we should try to put a small group together.
 Flash forward to a few months later, and my very first class was formed.
-I had prepared a program and a manual, but of course I was almost more scared than excited at the idea of teaching to a bunch of pro makeup artist.
+I had prepared a program and a manual, but of course I was almost more scared than excited at the idea of teaching a bunch of makeup artists.
 After all my own background was more in the performance field than strictly in makeup.
 Yet I couldn't -still can't- contain my enthusiasm for airbrushing, since it had completely changed the way I used to do makeup and it had done so for the infinitely better.

 I decided from the start that I wanted to teach this discipline in all of its aspects and with as many brands and formulations as possible, in order to give a truly objective idea of its potential.
 Each students would learn basic application techniques first, then experiment on themselves and on each other with the different brands.
-While signing with a single manufacturer would surely have been easier and possibly much more financially rewarding, I always thought that it would be tantamount to trying to teach traditional makeup with one single brand as if it was the only one available and the best one in every aspect.
+While working out a deal with a single manufacturer would surely have been easier and possibly much more financially rewarding, I always thought that it would be tantamount to trying to teach traditional makeup with one single brand as if it was the only one available and the best one in every aspect.
 We know this would be absurd for traditional, so why should we apply it to airbrushing?
 The final results of an airbrush application vary distinctively depending on the formula (water based, silicone, hybrid or alcohol), and on the brand that is being used.
 I am not discounting the importance of single-brand training of course.That remains the best way to get to know a certain line in depth, and there's nothing as exciting as learning directly from the creators of the product.
-However, since those weren't available anyway in my country, I decided to offer a multi-brand approach as this was the best way to promote the idea that airbrushing is not a novelty or a gimmick, but a whole new and very effective way of approaching makeup, and that it can be easily integrated with traditional techniques but also replace them altogether if one is so inclined.
+However, since those weren't available anyway in my country, I decided to offer a multi-brand approach as this was the best way to promote the idea that airbrushing is not a novelty or a marketing gimmick, but a whole new and very effective way of approaching makeup, and that it can be easily integrated with traditional techniques but also replace them altogether if one is so inclined.

 |Teaching airbrush makeup in Italy|

 Their response was both enthusiastic and excited, and word was quick to spread.
 Five years later I am not only teaching classes that I organize directly, but many of the best beauty academies in my country have taken an interest in what I do and have started hiring me to teach courses for their own students, whose feed back is invariably and overwhelmingly positive.
 Teaching has become a substantial part of my calendar, and it has given me the perfect excuse to continue obsessing with any new product being launched by the various brands.
-After all, if I am to be the "Airbrush Makeup Guru" I have to be up to date, right?
+After all, if I am to be the "Airbrush Makeup Guru" I have to be up to date, don't I?
 At least this is what I tell myself any time I am about to spend a small fortune in makeup.

-And so now you know the reason why there are hiatuses and sometimes long periods of time pass between posts.
-I am not editing a new video or reviewing a new product, I am probably teaching courses around this country and hopefully more soon, since languages are not an issue for me.
+And so now you know the reason why there are hiatuses, and sometimes long periods of time pass between posts.
+If I am not editing a new video or reviewing a new product, I am probably teaching courses around this country and hopefully more soon, since languages are not an issue for me.

 Special thanks for the photos in this post to my friend and inspiration Regina Azizova @reginainneverland